secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 - A Draft Proposal PDF is not an Order Form.
 All quotes must go through the applicable approval process before you can generate an Order Form.
 Draft Proposals are not guaranteed approval.
 - A Draft Proposal PDF will not be accepted in place of an Order Form under any circumstance.

-### **SuperSonics Billing and Subscription Management Experience**
+### **Billing and Subscription Management ("SuperSonics")**

 GitLab's Cloud Licensing experience allows for the activation and provisioning of Quarterly Subscription Reconciliation and Auto-Renewals, which apply to both SaaS and Self-Managed Subscription plans.
-In addition, the new Cloud Licensing experience introduces Operational Data.
+In addition, the Cloud Licensing experience introduces Operational Data.

-#### SuperSonics Eligibility
+#### Auto-Renewal, Quarterly Subcription Reconciliation, and Operational Data: Eligibility

-Starting 2021-08-02, the SuperSonics Billing and Subscription Management Experience applies to all eligible new customers and any eligible existing customers at their next renewal, assuming they are running GitLab 14.1 and have opted into the new terms.
+The SuperSonics Billing and Subscription Management Experience applies to all eligible new customers and any eligible existing customers at their next renewal, assuming they are running GitLab 14.1 and have opted into the new terms.
 To determine whether your customer is eligible for Auto-Renewal, Quarterly Subcription Reconciliation, and Operational Data, review the [Availability Matrix](https://internal-handbook.gitlab.io/handbook/product/fulfillment/cloud-licensing/#availability-matrix) and read the [Customer Availability Summary Table](https://docs.google.com/document/d/1XmaIDggCYespisg1MTXHMVDUnWtdRsDw_brz-ir9RrI/edit#bookmark=id.jb012t7kd93k) section of the [Field Team FAQ](https://docs.google.com/document/d/1XmaIDggCYespisg1MTXHMVDUnWtdRsDw_brz-ir9RrI/edit#).
 Please direct any questions regarding SuperSonics eligibility to the #pnp-changes-field-questions Slack channel.

-#### SuperSonics and Sales Assisted Transactions
+#### Auto-Renewal, Quarterly Subcription Reconciliation, and Operational Data: Sales Assisted Transactions

 New fields have been added to the Quote object to support SuperSonics Functionality.
 These fields will appear on two sections of the quote object.